Skip to content

 Answer: Backstreet Boys.
 Released 1999; one of the best-selling singles of the late 90s.

-NSYNC, 98 Degrees, and Boyz II Men were peers, but the song belongs to Backstreet Boys.
+NSYNC, 98 Degrees, and Boyz II Men shared the era.
+This song, though, is pure Backstreet Boys.

 43. Which 2019 film grossed over $2.79 billion worldwide?